Rapido (company): Legal issues

 Rapido has run into legal troubles in various cities.
 In October 2018, several bikes were seized in Coimbatore as Rapido was operating without a permit from the transport department.
-In July 2019, Madras High Court banned Rapido's operations across Tamil Nadu, while Rapido iOS application was removed from the App Store for violating local laws.
+In July 2019, Madras High Court banned Rapido's operations across Tamil Nadu, while the Rapido iOS application was removed from the App Store for violating local laws.
 In August 2019, the court lifted the ban and allowed the company to resume services in the state until the state government framed new regulations for bike taxi services.

 In February 2019, more than 200 bike taxis belonging to Rapido and Ola Cabs were seized in Bangalore as the state transport department declared bike taxis to be illegal.
 In April 2019, more than 170 Rapido bikes were impounded and an investigation was launched against Rapido by the city cyber crime police.
 Despite the ban, the company was reported to be illegally operating in Bangalore, with Rapido Captains disguised as food delivery executives.

 In February 2020, Rapido was banned across Assam, after the transport department found that the company was operating without commercial license or permit from the DTO.
 In October 2020, shortly after it commenced operations in Mumbai, the city's transport authorities asked the company to stop its services as it was operating without the government's permission.

 In January 2022, RTO officials in Bangalore seized over 120 Rapido bikes, after receiving complaints from the city's cab and auto rickshaw unions.
 In February 2022, Pune RTO officials seized 65 motorbikes belonging to Rapido riders, declaring bike taxi operations to be illegal in the state of Maharashtra.